When you begin, nobody tells you about the grief that comes with healing. Because it sounds counterintuitive. Why would getting better involve loss?

 Healing is not transcendence.
 It’s not rising above your pain or your body or your human experience.

-Genuine transformation requires you to stay close to your experience, even when it’s uncomfortable.
+But genuine transformation requires you to stay close to your experience, even when it’s uncomfortable.
 To stop abandoning yourself the way others may have abandoned you and offer your own suffering the same attention and compassion you freely give to everyone else.

-The healing journey requires courage
+Healing requires courage

 It takes genuine bravery to heal because healing is not passive.
 You are not simply recovering from something.
 You are actively choosing to become someone you have never been.